RogerJFX/typernate/SETUP.md

 + Next step: we fetch this very (not yet) instance back from database.
 + Deserialize it and look, if it equals the original.

+**Important: if you want to work out other tests, keep in mind, we are not using JPA here, but a very weak database interface for only showcase issues.
+So if you plan to have an entity with a String inside, forget about persisting it using the test setup.**